跳至主要内容

 9. Relationship building

-A customer-focused culture supports agents in building and nurturing customer relationships.
+A culture of customer focus supports agents in building and nurturing customer relationships.
 This requires interpersonal skills and emotional intelligence.
 Businesses must arm agents with the context to personalize conversations to build customer trust and rapport.

-By following this approach, businesses help agents acquire and finesse the people skills needed for building customer relationships.
-A strong connection helps customers trust a brand, which increases the likelihood of them making additional purchases or deferring to an agent’s suggestions during an upsell.
+This method helps agents develop the people skills needed for customer relationships.
+A strong connection builds trust in a brand.
+This, in turn, increases the chances of more purchases or following an agent’s upsell suggestions.

 10. Intuition